HuanZhang999/GoogleAnalyticsCustomerRevenuePrediction/README.md

 The solution:

-- Train creation: The idea is from the Kaggle winner Konstantin Nikolaev.
+- Train creation: Here I followed the idea from the Kaggle winner Konstantin Nikolaev.
 He took 4 non-overlapping windows of 168 days, calculated features for users in each period and calculated target for each user on each corresponding 62-day window.
 Then those 4 dataframes were combined in one train set.
 The original solution R codes can be found here: https://www.kaggle.com/c/ga-customer-revenue-prediction/discussion/82614#latest-482575

 - Model creation:

   LGBM: it was used by Konstantin Nikolaev.

   Neural Network with Entity Embeddings: In this project I employed this method to predict customers' return and consume in the future.
 This strategie was successfully used in Rossmann's sales prediction.